-If anyone asked me what the theme for Kim Ji Young, Born 92 was, I would say “silence”.
+If anyone asked me what the theme for Kim Ji Young, Born 82 was, I would say “the politics of silence”.

 When I first learned about this ‘feminist’ movie coming out of South Korea, I was ecstatic.
 After years of watching movies, reading books and meeting other women on social media, I have come to learn that the misogyny in my country is not just a domestic issue; that patriarchy all over the world has a way of taking our existence and moulding it to whatever form it pleases.
 And that the things I complain about as a Nigerian woman is what a Kim Ji young or a Salma or a Charlotte is complaining about in another part of the world.

 What the Movie is About

 The controversy around this movie made it more appealing to me, I knew that whatever it was about, it had to be great.
 I knew this especially because it made Korean men foam at the mouth.
 I remember being overly amused when I learned that some Korean guys had broken up with their girlfriends after they went to see the movie.
 A celebrity also had her merchandise burned by male fans because she had read the book from which the movie was adapted.

 What I didn’t expect was the way it affected me.
 Watching the movie, my heart bled so much.
 And no, Kim Ji Young was not a story about a woman saving an entire village from Female Genital Mutilation or starting a revolution to dismantle the patriarchy.
 Kim Ji Young was about a woman existing in a sexist world that succeeded in breaking her till she became a shell of herself.
 Silence is considered a woman’s adornment in a lot of cultures.
 It is expected that women adopt the “virtue” of silence in every situation, even when they are dying.
 Women who talk about their experiences are written off as hysterical, loud and un-womanly.